Kiyoshi364/wasm-wars/README.md

  - Tip: the little car is an APC, it can transport foot soldiers (one at a time) by moving them into the APC's tile.

+# Known Bugs
+- Behavior
+    - Loading a second unit into a transport unit (currently only APC) leaks (deletes but doesn't free the memory) the previous loaded unit
+- Graphical
+    - Evoking an menu on the farther right side, renders the menu off-screen

 # Missing Features (Priority List)

 ### Important